akosbrachna/gps_tracker/README.md

 Registered users share their gps locations through the website and can track each other on the map.
 Registered users have to send tracking requests to others on the website.
 Contact settings such as permission or visibility can be enabled or disabled dynamically on each user.
-Contacts can be added or removed as well.
+Contacts can be added or removed.
 Categories can be made such as friends, family etc.
 Category settings (permission, visibility) are applied to all users in the selected category.